 1. Basil

 Basil is among the pest-deterrent plants that keep away mosquitoes and houseflies.
-It also controls thrips, gnats, whiteflies, spiders, and aphids.
+Its strong scent may also help deter some garden pests, such as aphids, whiteflies, and thrips.

 Another perk is that it grows well in a pot.